Learning a Decentralized Medium Access Control Protocol for Shared Message Transmission: Introduction

+To facilitate the reading of this paper and consolidate the mathematical framework, we summarize the key notations used throughout this work in Table \ref{tab:notation}.
+The proposed decentralized \ac{MAC} problem introduces a complex coordination challenge governed by the following core system assumptions: \begin{itemize} \item Nodes have no awareness regarding the composition of the active set $\mathcal{A}_l$.
+They cannot communicate with one another prior to transmission, precluding the use of explicit coordination mechanisms. \item Transmissions must occur without centralized scheduling, multi-round handshakes (e.g., RTS/CTS), or retransmissions.
+This strict resource limitation is designed to conform to the tight latency and power budgets typical of URLLC deployments. \item During training and online adaptation, nodes receive only a single system-wide scalar reward ($\xi$) broadcasted by a central controller.
+During inference, nodes execute their transmission decisions entirely locally and deterministically. \end{itemize}

-\item We perform extensive experiments to show that our framework outperforms baselines, scales to large networks, and exhibits robustness to dynamic environment changes.
-All code is available on GitHub\footnote{Code available at: \url{https://github.com/Lostefra/Learning-Dec-MAC}.}. \end{enumerate} The remainder of this paper is structured as follows.
+The remainder of this paper is structured as follows.
 Sec.~\ref{sec:system_model} formulates the problem setting and Sec.~\ref{sec:th_find} presents theoretical findings.
 In Sec.~\ref{sec:learning}, we detail our proposed unsupervised learning framework and online learning mechanism, which are then evaluated through numerical simulations in Sec.~\ref{sec:numerical_results}.
 Finally, conclusions are drawn in Sec.~\ref{sec:conclusions}.